 Made in Mexico

-From rustic leatherwork to palm weaves, the Mexican craftsmanship in our marketplace is uniquely distinct to their region of origin and the traditional methods.
+From leatherwork to palm weaves, the Mexican crafts are uniquely distinct to their artisan origins.

-The materials used in the creation of each piece is sourced locally and designed in collaboration with our artisan partners.
+The materials used in the each craftsmanship is sourced locally, and the pieces designed and specifications customised in collaboration with our Mexican artisan partners.

 Antonio learnt his craft from his parents at the age of 7.

 He now honours his late parents by weaving palm, feeling closer to them in the process.
 His dream is to keep this tradition alive, and offer a good life to his wife and children.

 Antonio harvests the palm needed for each bag together with his family, and then weaves on his own for 3 to 4 days to create each exquisitely fine-crafted palm bag.

 Native from the Mexican state of Chiapas, the trio of artisans Isidro, Juan and Enrique learnt the art of leather making from their families, and are proud to continue this tradition.

 The trio collaborates and creates their masterpieces by using discarded cow and goat leather.

 This is a relatively sustainable and eco-friendly way to produce these rustic leatherworks.